Location as a shield for account security

 In today’s world, people carry their mobile devices with them at all times.
 These devices are loaded with sensors that can provide relevant signals unique to the user, that are useful for authentication and fraud prevention.
 Incognia has spent nearly a decade developing advanced location technology based on the sensor and network signals on the devices to create a private digital identity for mobile users.

-The location technology that most mobile users are familiar with is GPS, since it is used for navigation and delivery apps.
-For authentication and fraud prevention, Incognia’s location technology makes use of a combination of signals from the sensors on a mobile device, including GPS, Wifi, Bluetooth, among others to deliver highly precise location information.
+The location technology that most mobile users are familiar with is GPS since it is used for navigation and delivery apps.
+For authentication and fraud prevention, Incognia’s location technology makes use of a combination of signals from the sensors on a mobile device, including GPS, Wifi, and Bluetooth, among others to deliver highly precise location information.
 Unlike location solutions based on GPS which are easily spoofed and have a less precise accuracy, mainly for indoor use, Incognia’s approach to location works indoors and outdoors.

 Also, a key difference between Incognia’s location technology and GPS alone, is that Incognia is based on the unique location behavior of each user, not just their GPS coordinates.
 Given that our behavior is continually updating this private identity is extremely difficult to mimic or fake.